 Parsing The Presumption

 Second, you have to be a domiciliary of another state and have a permanent home there (owned or rented).
 Domicile differs from residency as a legal concept.
 For residency law purposes, domicile is defined by case law and the regulations as “where an individual has his true, fixed, permanent home and principal establishment, and to which place he has, whenever he is absent, the intention of returning.”
 A significant body of case law has grown up around determining domicile.
 But for simplistic practical purposes, it’s where you are registered to vote, perform jury duty and have a driver’s license.
 If you aren’t a domiciliary of another state (that is, you don’t treat it as your permanent home even while away from it) and if you don’t have an abode there, you don’t get the six-month presumption.
 Period.
-It doesn’t matter if you only spend six days in California.
+It doesn’t matter if you only spend six days, rather than six months, in California.

 Third, to get the presumption you must have only the kinds of limited contacts a tourist or visitor might have.
 The regulations envision this as restricted to owning a vacation home, having a local bank account, and joining a country club.
 Needless to say, the regulations are somewhat passé.
 Nobody needs a local bank account anymore due to interstate banking.
 And a country club is not something most out-of-state millennials with software companies seem keen on joining.
 But the point is, if a taxpayer has any other contacts (investment property, a foreign LLC registered with the Secretary of State, temporary employment, even a car registered here), the presumption evaporates.